Working moms and breastfeeding Children's Wisconsin

 The most effective way to remove milk from your breasts is with a high-quality, double electric breast pump.
 Emptying your breasts completely sends a signal to your body to produce more milk.
 A low-quality pump may not fully empty the breast, which makes it tough to maintain your milk supply.
 Nearly all health insurers provide new moms with a breast pump, and you may have dozens of pumps to choose from.
 We recommend reading reviews of the pumps you’re considering, asking a trusted friend or family member, or reaching out to an internationally board-certified lactation consultant (IBCLC) for personal recommendations.
 The IBCLC can also help you identify the proper flange fit and ideal pump pressure for milk removal.

-When to pump
+When to Pump

 You may want to start pumping a week or two before returning to work.
 It’s best to pump after a morning breastfeeding session or when offering a bottle another time during the day.
 Another practice to produce extra milk is called power pumping.
 This practice mimics a baby’s feeding pattern (called clustered feeds) around a growth spurt, and can effectively increase milk volume production.